-Warmer summer air temperatures alone do not always lead to enhanced melting.
-For the Shackleton ice shelf in Antarctica, the years with largest SGL area and volume were not always in the same years as the highest summer near-surface air temperatures (Arthur et al. 2020).
+For the Shackleton glacier in Antarctica, the years with largest SGL area and volume were not always in the same years as the highest summer near-surface air temperatures (Arthur et al. 2020).
 With only four years of data in the present study, no major conclusions can be drawn on this, however it is clear that precipitation also had an impact on SGL area and development over northeast Greenland.
 In Buzzard (2018b), the relationship between snowfall and melt pond depth was not simple or linear.
-A small amount of snowfall will promote melt pond development, as there is more water available at the surface, however a high amount of accumulation can bury the melt pond (especially if the surface has started to freeze towards the end of summer) and reduce melting (Buzzard et al 2018b).
+A small amount of snowfall will promote melt pond development, as there is more water available at the surface, however too much accumulation can bury the melt pond (especially if the surface has started to freeze towards the end of summer) and reduce melting (Buzzard et al 2018b).
 We also see evidence of this non-linear response.
 A combination of a large amount of snowfall prior to the 2018 melt season, and below average summer air temperatures led to a lower total area of SGLs and positive mass balance over the majority of the glacierized area (Figure 9, 10).
 With a thicker snowpack, it took longer for the SGLs to form, as there was more pore space for water to percolate through before pooling.
-A thick snowpack was also responsible for a 20-day delay between above-zero air temperatures and runoff in the southwest of Greenland, as the meltwater initially refroze within the cold snowpack (Bartholomew et al. 2011).
-In the present study, the duration between above-zero air temperatures and melt pond development varies from 7 to 14 days at KPC_L and 1 to 16 days at KPC_U.
-The shortest duration was observed in

-2019, which had the thinnest snowpack of the four-year period.
-Similar conclusions were found for Tibeten glaciers (Mölg et al. 2012) and Shackleton ice shelf in the Antarctic (Arthur et al. 2020).
+A similar conclusion was found for Tibeten glaciers (Mölg et al. 2012) and Shackleton ice shelf in the Antarctic (Arthur et al. 2020).
 Arthur et al. (2020) found that higher accumulation rates contribute to higher firn air content, which allows more water to be retained within the snowpack rather than pooling into SGLs.
 The higher snowfall in 2018 also created the conditions which allowed the lakes to remain open for longer than in previous years, because more water was available towards the end of the melt season.

 Conversely, the year with the smallest snowfall amount (2018-2019 accumulation season) was not followed by the summer with the fewest melt ponds.
 However, the much higher air temperatures and late summer freeze up of SGLs in 2018 played a bigger role.
-Summer 2016 saw the second largest total SGL area and spatial distribution of SGLs.
+Summer 2016 saw the second largest SGL area and spatial spread.
 This year also saw a large amount of precipitation fall as rainfall in summer.
 Rainfall is additional liquid for the surface of the glacier, provides heat to the snowpack and refreezes into solid ice lenses which preconditions the glacier surface for further SGL development (Machguth et al. 2016).
-Rainfall associated with summer storms has been linked to extreme melting events in southern Greenland by Oltmanns et al. (2019) and enhanced ice velocity in western Greenland by Doyle et al. (2015).
-Similarly, Tedesco and Fettweis (2020) concluded that low snow accumulation was also partly responsible for the extensive melting along much of the coast of Greenland in 2019.
+Rainfall associated with summer storms has been linked to extreme melting events in southern Greenland by Oltmanns et al. (2019) and enhanced ice velocity in western Greenland by Doyle et al.

+(2015).
+Similarly, Tedesco and Fettweis (2020) concluded that low snow accumulation was also partly responsible for the extensive melting along much of the coast of Greenland in 2019